mike-wester/angular-atm/README.md

 Don't be overwhelmed by all of this!
 In our case, not a single applicant scored high in all four aspects.
 A lot of them only had a few Hello World projects that they probably created during the attendance of a crash course on Youtube.
 Your project on the other hand already shows that you know what you're doing.
 Also, we invited some people with very little knowledge just because we had the impression that they were very motivated and that they were able to learn new stuff fast.

 Lastly, I wish you all the best for your further career.
 Every time life strikes you down and you stand up again, you're stronger.
-Of course, we should be thankful for all the positive things in life but probably even more for all the setbacks, dissappointments, and challenges we face, since they allow us to grow the most.
+Of course, we should be thankful for all the positive things in life but probably even more for all the setbacks, disappointments, and challenges we face, since they allow us to grow the most.
 After all, life is just a series of experiences.

 ## ~~Challenge Requirements~~